-COURSE INSTRUCTOR: Allen Combs is a LEVA Certified Forensic Video Technician.
-He is the chief forensic analyst for Combs Forensic Services, and has completed hundreds of forensic audio, video, and image investigations for criminal and civil cases in the United States and abroad.
+COURSE INSTRUCTOR: Allen Combs is LEVA Certified and chief forensic analyst for Combs Forensic Services.
+He has completed hundreds of forensic audio, video, and image investigations for criminal and civil cases in the United States and abroad.
 Allen provides forensic audio and video training to top law enforcement agencies, foreign governments, and public and private sector forensic specialists from all over the world.
 Allen also serves as a technical assessor for the American Association for Laboratory Accreditation, has provided consultation to several media outlets, and is an active member of multiple professional industry organizations.

 CREDITS / CERTIFICATE: This course provides 40 credit hours toward LEVA Certification.
 LEVA will also issue a certificate to each student who completes the course.

 Unless otherwise arranged with LEVA, students accepted to attend must pay the course fee by April 16, 2021.
 Payment options are check, credit card (Visa, Mastercard and American Express only).